 At Lakeview Dermatology, Drs.
 Eugene and Steven Mandrea, Board Certified Dermatologists, provide all the above Psoriasis treatments: Xtrac Psoriasis Treatment (in Chicago, Palos Heights, and Park Ridge), Narrow Band UVB Psoriasis Treatment and Biologics Psoriasis Treatment in all offices.

-To discuss your Psoriasis (UVB light and XTRAC laser treatments) Chicago treatment with a Board Certified Dermatologist please make an online appointment or call 773-281-9200 today.Book Online
+To discuss your Psoriasis (UVB light and XTRAC laser treatments) Chicago treatment with a Board Certified Dermatologist or a Licensed Healthcare Professional please make an online appointment or call 773-281-9200 today.Book Online

 Prices on website subject to change and may not reflect actual prices after consultation.